wkirgsn/thermal-nn/README.md

 ## Code Structure

-The streamlined usage can be seen in the jupyter notebooks, one with tensorflow2 and one with pytorch.
+The streamlined usage can be seen in the jupyter notebooks, one with tensorflow2 (TNN) and two with pytorch (TNN and NODE).
-The tf2-version makes heavy use of auxiliary functions and classes declared in `aux`, whereas the pytorch notebook is self-contained and does not import from 'aux'.
+The tf2-version makes heavy use of auxiliary functions and classes declared in `aux`, whereas the pytorch notebooks are self-contained and do not import from 'aux'.
-The TNN keras model can be found in [aux/lptn_model](aux/lptn_model.py) as `TNNCell`.

 In both frameworks, the TNN is defined as a cell class that is plugged into an outer RNN layer.